olekaspt/Lab10/README.md

 ## Objective:
 The objective of this Lab is to explore creating and using Hash Tables.

+For this lab implement this using Smart Pointers and using Templates.

 ## Task 1:  Create a Hash Table that uses linear probing.
 Design and implement a Hash Table class using linear probing as described in class.
-The data type being stored is expected to be the string representative of the key.
-Key = 1234, value is “1234”.
+The data type being stored is to be Template, and the key will be a int.
+For the purpose of this lab you can just have the stored value be the string representation of the key.
+For example-  Key = 1234, value is “1234”.

+1. Data Node
   *	The data type being stored will be a class with the following public members.
 You may create any additional members are desired/required.
   *	int key.
   *	Node data.
-This should be a string representation of the key.
+This will be a template.
 1. The HashTable class should have the following methods fully implemented.
   *	Constructor –  No default constructor.
 The construsctor will have an input indicating the maximum number of items the Hash table can store.
-The default value is 100.
   *	Hash – This should be a private function that accepts a int and returns an int.
 But for testing purposes make it public.
 For this, we are going to take the modulus by the maximum size of the table.
   *	AddItem – adds an item to list.
   *	GetItem – searches the list for a given item.
 If found, it returns a pointer to the item but doesn’t remove it from the list.
   *	GetItemsInDictionary – returns an int indicating the number of items in the table.
   *	Destructor
 2. All items passed to or from the class should be done so via a pointer rather than by value.
-3. Make sure you don’t have any memory leaks.
+I.e. GetItem should return a pointer to the Data Node, and not a copy of it.

 ## Task 2:  Create unit test your Hash class including all functions (except constructor and destructor).
 Additionally Provide Unit Tests as well, with rule of thumb at least 2 per method in Task 1 except constructor and destructor.